micha/declarify.js/README.md

 # Declarify JS

 A clientside library for declarative UI development.
-No JS coding involved.
+Develop dynamic user interfaces for modern web applications in pure HTML---no JavaScript coding required.
+The library allows the designer to create and organize frontend code efficiently without requiring a secondary effort to develop a JavaScript architecture to support dynamic behaviors and communication with the server.

 ## Demo